-Advances in medical science have increased longevity.
 The problem is if you don't die, you live.
-When you live, you age, and aging issues mean a high risk of needing long-term care services.
+When you live, you age, and aging issues mean a higher risk of needing long-term health care services.

-People need long-term care due to illness, accidents of the impact of aging.
+People need long-term care due to illness, accidents, or the impact of aging.
 Alzheimer's and dementia are one of many reasons a person may need care, and the pressure on family members is tremendous.
-For people without Long-Term Care Insurance, the problem of caregiving either will drain a family's savings or falls to an older spouse or adult son or daughter to become a full or part-time caregiver.

 The FDA Provides Seven Tips for Caregivers

 Make sure medicines are taken by the person it was meant for.
-Keep medicines out of reach of children, teens, and older adults who can harm themselves.
+Keep all drugs out of reach of children, teens, and older adults who can harm themselves.
 Click here to learn more.

 Those you care for may have a higher risk of getting sick from the wrong food.
-Ask your doctor if there are certain foods that you should not give to your loved one.
+Ask your doctor if there are certain foods that you should avoid giving your loved one.
 Also, remember food safety when preparing meals.
 Follow four easy rules: clean, separate, cook, and chill.
 More information can be found by clicking here.

 Talk to a doctor about how to safely use medical devices.
 Ask the doctor to show you and your loved one how to use the device correctly.
 Also, get the facts about hearing aids.